-DIY Woodland Fairy Crowns for a Fairy Themed Birthday Party
+How To Make DIY Fairy Crowns for a Woodland Fairy Themed Birthday Party

-Back in July I posted a tutorial for DIY Fairy Dust Glitter Gel that I made for my granddaughters birthday party.
-The party theme was woodland fairies and I made all the girls these DIY Woodland Fairy Crowns, Wands and the DIY Fairy Dust Glitter Gel as party favors.
+The party theme was woodland fairies and I made all the girls these DIY Woodland Fairy Crowns, Wands, and the DIY Fairy Dust Glitter Gelas party favors.
 The How to Make Fairy Dust Gel instructions are very easy.

 All the girls had a great time at the fairy party and loved wearing their fairy costumes with the DIY woodland fairy crowns that I made.

 DIY Fairy Dust Glitter Gel was a hit with the moms as well.
 Everyone was sparkling at the party.

 These Woodland Fairy Crowns would also perfect for a Fairy Tea Party or a Fairy themed birthday party.